arnpi/pySysAdsBlock/README.md

 chmod +x pySysAdsBlock.py

-./pySysAdsBlock.py help

 How to use
 ==========

-* Launch the script without argument  start wxPython interface
+Start help typing:

-* "./pySysAdsBlock.py -h" start help
+* "./pySysAdsBlock.py -h"

 Settings
 ========